-Staller, with her thick makeup, camp backdrops and stylised poses; giving a nod to her old job but also alluding to the drama of 17th century baroque art.
-Elsewhere is the collection their sexual relationship is celebrated with glass oral sex sculptures, wooden carvings.
+Staller, with her thick makeup, camp backdrops and stylised poses, is giving a nod to her old job but also alluding to the drama of 17th-century baroque art.
+Elsewhere in the collection, their sexual relationship is celebrated with glass oral sex sculptures and wooden carvings.
 It also features a marble bust of them naked and kissing; her bare chest covered in a string of pearls.
 Koons' love of kitsch and parody combine to push the boundaries of what we consider to be porn and what changes to make it art.
 Ultimately it’s our choice as the audience to decide.

 Igrashi denies that her work is pornographic.
-Framing it instead as a reaction to the stifling nature of Japanese culture towards female sexuality.
-She’s interested in why vaginas are considered shameful.”
-In Japan, female genitals are somehow treated as something disgusting.
-And I think that’s terribly wrong”, she explains.
-The beauty of this case is that in arresting one of the country's virtually unknown sex positive artists, the Japanese authorities have inadvertently made one woman’s vagina front page news.
+She frames it instead as a reaction to the stifling nature of Japanese culture towards female sexuality.
+She’s interested in why vaginas are considered shameful.
+In Japan, female genitals are frequently treated as something disgusting.
+Understandably, she wanted to challenge this.
+The beauty of this case is that in arresting one of the country's virtually unknown sex-positive artists, the Japanese authorities inadvertently made one woman’s vagina front page news.
 An irony that’s probably not lost on Megumi Igarashi.

 Catherine Opie produces kinky images that are lush in diversity, with vividly rendered gangs of drag kings and other icons of lesbian culture.
 She records moments that reference her own sexuality, but also that of other women on the S&M scene.
 One of her most unnerving pieces is Pervert.
-In this graphically sadomasochistic image, Opie wears a fetish hood and sits bare chested with rows of needles piercing her arms.
+In this graphically sadomasochistic image, Opie wears a fetish hood and sits bare-chested with rows of needles piercing her arms.
 Into the naked flesh of her chest is carved the word ‘pervert’.

-One of the sex positive artists who regularly draws the ‘art or porn’ question out in reviewers is the Japanese photographer, Nobuyoshi Araki.
+One of the sex-positive artists who regularly draws the ‘art or porn’ question out in reviewers is the Japanese photographer, Nobuyoshi Araki.
 Japan has a history of extremely provocative erotic artistry.
 Araki draws on that tradition in his depictions of bondage and shibari, or erotic rope tying.
 His kinky images blend themes from modern culture with more traditional concerns.
-For example: Geishas are shown swigging from bottles of Saki, tattooed women are suspended on intricate knots wearing just a kimono.
+For example, geishas are shown swigging from bottles of Saki; tattooed women are suspended on intricate knots wearing just a kimono.